-Yes.
-Not only is freezing tofu possible, it actually improves its texture.
-Tofu that’s been frozen is slightly chewier, more toothsome and feels more substantial.
+Let’s answer the most important question first: can you freeze tofu?
+Yes — not only is freezing tofu possible, but it improves its texture.
+Tofu that’s been frozen is chewier, more toothsome and feels more substantial.
 It’s also easier to cook, as it stays together better and absorbs sauces and marinades well.
 Freezing tofu keeps it fresh for up to six months — so you can grab a few packages if it’s on sale and not worry about it going bad.

 Learning how to freeze tofu saves money and makes it easier to help the environment by reducing food waste.
 Knowing how to freeze tofu is especially helpful if: